BACK

 Missouri Housing Market Overview

-You may think of Missouri when thinking of the Chiefs football team, Budweiser, or the Gateway Arch.
-But what should you think about when wanting to buy a house there?
+You may think of Missouri when thinking of the Chiefs football team, Budweiser, or the Gateway Arch, but for prospective homebuyers, the main question is what the housing market looks like as we head into 2026.

 To further understand the Missouri real estate market, it’s important to keep up with trends.
 Let’s look at some key ones in Missouri: